KashmirNakamoto/Gagarin-Token/README.md

-# Shawn Token
+# Gagarin Token

-ShawnToken is a token for governance in NFTsong.
+Gagarin Token is a BEP20 token for governance in NFTspace ecosystem like NFTsong, FileHeart and MemeCreator.